Anesthesia for elective eye surgery

 Kathryn E McGoldrick, MD, FCAI(Hon)

-- Professor and Chair of Anesthesiology
+- Professor and Chair, Emeritus

 The goals of anesthetic care during elective eye surgery are pain-free surgery, facilitation of the surgical procedure, rapid recovery, and minimization of risks associated with surgery and anesthesia.

 This topic reviews the techniques for providing analgesia, sedation, or anesthesia during cataract, glaucoma, and vitreoretinal surgery.
 Other aspects of surgical management of these conditions are discussed separately.
-(See "Cataract in adults", section on 'Treatment' and "Open-angle glaucoma: Treatment", section on 'Types of therapy' and "Angle-closure glaucoma", section on 'Treatment' and "Retinal detachment", section on 'Treatment'.)
+(See "Cataract in adults", section on 'Treatment' and "Open-angle glaucoma: Treatment", section on 'Types of therapy' and "Angle-closure glaucoma", section on 'Management' and "Retinal detachment", section on 'Treatment'.)

 ANESTHESIA FOR CATARACT SURGERY